By Allie Rossman

 “This position is especially enticing to me because it combines my passions of livelihood improvement and natural resource conservation,” said Clay.
 “I am excited to embark on the next step of life.”

-Her adviser, Mary Wiedenhoeft, an agronomy professor, will escort Clay at the commencement ceremony.
+Her advisor, Mary Wiedenhoeft, an agronomy professor, will escort Clay at the commencement ceremony.

 “Becca is one of the best undergrad students that I have advised in the 30 years that I have been advising,” Wiedenhoeft said.